CSOMIO/COAWST/README.md

 3. Clone the COAWST repo from your github account to your computer
     1. Click the green "clone or download" button on https://github.com/<username>/COAWST (but with your github profile name in there) and copy the link to clipboard
     2. On your computer, open terminal window and navigate to where you want to clone repo and type `git clone https://github.com/<username>/COAWST.git` but with <username> as your github username.
 This will bring all of the COAWST repo to the clone location, and call the directory "COAWST"
-4. Do your work on COAWST on your own computer and keep it version controlled with your github profile and with a branch; don't work on the master branch directly.
+4. Do your work on COAWST on your own computer(s) and keep it version controlled with your github profile and with a branch; don't work on the master branch directly.
     1. Set up a remote to the group CSOMIO/COAWST repo.
-This will allow you to get new code when someone else has put in their part.
+This will allow you to get new code when someone else has put in their part or other changes have been made.
         1. `git remote add upstream https://github.com/CSOMIO/COAWST.git`
         2. You can check your remotes with `git remote -v`
             1. This shows you the github repos that you are connected with.
-You will have "origin", which points to your fork of COAWST on github, and "upstream" which points to the original group COAWST.
+You will have "origin", which points to your fork of COAWST on github, and "upstream" which points to the original group CSOMIO/COAWST.
-        3. You can later get this new code from CSOMIO/COAWST with `git pull upstream master`.
+        3. You can later get updates from CSOMIO/COAWST with `git pull upstream master`.
 You may have to merge the code with your code.
-Google for an example for how to merge, it's not that hard actually, but you have to go through by hand if git can't figure out how to do it all automatically (that is, if you made edits to the same place someone else did).
+Google for an example for how to merge.
+It's not hard generally, but you have to go through by hand if git can't figure out how to do it all automatically (that is, if you made edits to the same place someone else did).
     2. Make a new branch in your version of COAWST in the terminal window with `git branch <branchname>`
     3. Work in your branch by checking out the branch: `git checkout <branchname>`
         1. You can always check which branch you are in and what has been changed with `git status`